ploomber/projects/guides/logging/_source.md

     log_output: True
 ```

 This extra configuration is required on each script/notebook task in your pipeline to enable logging.
-The code on each task isn't important, they contain a for loop and log a message on each iteration.
+The code on each task isn't important; they contain a for loop and log a message on each iteration.
 Let's see it in action:

 ```sh
 cd basic